Sam has been a firefighter for 9 years. He currently serves as lieutenant and public information officer of his city's fire department.

 I was reading a book when tones dropped for my secondary department.
 (I serve on two volunteer agencies.)
 We had a structure fire up a very small hollow and the call went out saying flames were visible.
 I grabbed my gear and headed to the fire.

-While inside the structure we begin getting radio communications from the traffic control team.
+While inside the structure, we began getting radio communications from the traffic control team.
 They were asking how hot it was, was the fire out, and other questions.
-This was both a good thing and a bad as they were obviously concerned but at the same time they were using the channel for chatter when we had three men inside the structure and a crew outside just in case things went south.
+This was both a good thing and a bad thing as they were obviously concerned but at the same time they were using the channel for chatter when we had three men inside the structure and a crew outside just in case things went south.

 While we did not lose the structure, and no one was hurt, we did lose a bit of it to the fire in our search for the firefighter.
 Had the radios not been tied up we would have been fine just radioing out for confirmation on the pack.